Probabilistic Asynchronous Arbitrary Pattern Formation

 We define $Z_{\min}$ as the set of coordinate systems that minimize the sequence of coordinates, using the lexicographical order.
 We use this set of coordinate systems to define the relation $<$, where $r < r'$ if and only if the coordinates of $r$ are smaller than the coordinates of $r'$ in every coordinate systems $Z \in Z_{\min}$.
 From this relation we deduce the \emph{partial ordering of $P$}.

 We define the \emph{symmetricity} of a configuration $P$ as the number of minimal points in its partial ordering.
 In particular, if the robots are endowed with chirality (or if the configuration does not have an axis of symmetry), this definition matches the definition of symmetricity of previous work~\cite{BouzidDPT10,Yamashita2012}.
 In particular, if a configuration $P$ is such that $\rho(P) = k > 1$, then $P$ can be partitioned in $n/k$ regular $k$-gons centered at $c(P)$ (where a $2$-gon is a line with center its middle).
-However, this is not true in the general case when robots may not have a common sense of chirality.
-Also, it is important to notice that if $c(P) \in P$ then $\rho(P) = 1$, even if the configuration is symmetric or is invariant by rotation.

-\textbf{Ordered and Guided Configuration.} An \emph{ordered} configuration is a configuration where the partial order of robots is a \emph{total} order.
+However, this is not true in the general case when robots do not have a common sense of chirality.
+Also, it is important to notice that if $c(P) \in P$ then $\rho(P) = 1$, even if the configuration is symmetric or is invariant by rotation. \textbf{Ordered and Guided Configuration.} An \emph{ordered} configuration is a configuration where the partial order of robots is a \emph{total} order.
 In particular, this implies that there is a unique coordinate system $Z$ in $Z_{\min}$ and all the robots agree on $Z$ as a global coordinate system.